 - Headspace Geelong Headspace – Mental health for ages 12–25

-LGBTIQ people have some specific health issues.
+LGBTIQ people may face some specific health issues.
 GLHV has a huge range of health resources.
 The Victorian AIDS Council is the place to start for sexual health enquiries – no matter what your gender or sexual identity.

 Family is important, be it your family of origin or your chosen family.
 These groups provide support while also fighting for the rights for LGBTIQ people to form legally equal families.